-When you think of all the things spoken by the prophets, that were fulfilled in Christ, and how sovereign God is, that everything He has said has come to pass, who, in their right mind, would not come to come and choose life?
-The star stooped over the place where Jesus lay, just as it was spoken through the prophet.
+When you think of all the things spoken by the prophets, that were fulfilled in Christ, and how sovereign God is, that everything He has said has come to pass, who, in their right mind, would not come to choose Life?
+The star stood over the place where Jesus lay, just as it was spoken through the prophet.
 Jesus shall be called Emmanuel, and we see the transfiguration, where a voice from heaven says, “Listen to him.
 This is My Beloved Son”.
-God spoke to Joseph and Mary through dreams, and what was spoken through the prophets was fulfilled, such as Jesus would be called a Nazarene.
+God spoke to Joseph and Mary through dreams, and what had been spoken through the prophets was fulfilled, such as Jesus would be called a Nazarene.
 Numerous miracles were performed through Jesus, as the prophets of old said he would do when he came.
 John the Baptist was visited in prison, and Jesus told his disciples to report these things to him while he was in prison.
-Jesus himself, at various times said that he would die, but on the third day, be raised again.
-Then, after Jesus’ resurrection, he appeared to over 500 people, many at that time who were still alive.
-And during that time, Jesus spoke … Listen to Broadcast & Read More
+Jesus himself, at various times said that he would die, but on the third day, be raised again from the dead.
+Then, after Jesus’ resurrection, he appeared to over 500 people, who were still alive.
+And during that … Listen to Broadcast & Read More

 Turn to Romans and read along as Bob explains its meaning.
 The book of Romans is a book of contrast between law and grace.
 The purpose of the law is for man to recognize his sinfulness, his condition of spiritual death, that he might seek a Savior in Jesus Christ.
 There is so much that the apostle Paul explains concerning the law; its purpose, it’s inability to make one righteous before God, it’s ministry of death to make man realize his sinful state.
 The law is like a mirror.
 A mirror can show dirt on the face but it has no power to remove the dirt.
 So too is the law to show man he is a sinner but there is no power in the law to make anyone righteous before God.

 The law demands perfect obedience, which no man in his weakened sinful state could ever completely obey.
 As James said, if a man obeyed all of the law but failed at just one point, then he is guilty of breaking all of the law.
-A law without a penalty is no law at all.
-The law would have no meaning.
-God’s … Listen to Broadcast & Read More
+A law without a penalty is no … Listen to Broadcast & Read More